Carey Burtt: Films

 For his early work Burtt worked in 8 and 16mm film.
 Jack Sargeant commented that Burtt's works are "equally engaged in presenting the audience with the nether regions of the psyche as manifested via the darkest forms of paranoia, psychosis and insanity."
-He also noted that themes of mutilation and inanity occur in multiple Burtt films, specifically The Psychotic Odyssey of Richard Chase and The Death of Sex.
+He also noted that themes of mutilation and insanity occur in multiple Burtt films, specifically The Psychotic Odyssey of Richard Chase and The Death of Sex.

 The Psychotic Odyssey of Richard Chase, which used Barbie and Ken dolls, primitive drawings, and slowed-down audio to cover the murders committed by Richard Chase, was screened at the 1999 New York Underground Film Festival, as well as Other Cinema's 2008 Experiments in Terror video exhibition and the 2013 retrospective for the Chicago Underground Film Festival.
 The film was included in the 2001 exhibition "Bad Trips: New Directions in Independent Horror" at the Yerba Buena Center for the Arts in San Francisco.
 It was later released as part of two anthology sets by Troma Entertainment and Microcinema.
 Reviewers for DVD Talk and the North Adams Transcript reviewed the short favorably.
 The Transcript's reviewer found that Burtt's methods made the short "profoundly creepy" and that "it's the kind of experimental horror that many would never consider."
 The reviewer for DVD Talk noted that while Burtt "seemingly trivializes Chase's crimes through made-up and mutilated dolls and soupy terror-narration.
 In actuality he's doubling the true horror and pathos through brilliant misdirection."

 Burtt's 1999 short Mind Control Made Easy or How to Become a Cult Leader was featured in the 2005 Hell on Reels: Astoria Moving Image Festival.
 An instructional film outlining the techniques used by destructive cults, Mind Control was also featured on Supersphere.com where it received an audience award.
 Fragments from Mind Control have been used by Flying Lotus' alter ego Captain Murphy on the album Duality, released in 2012.
 Burtt's films have been shown in several festivals including New York and Chicago Underground and The FanTasia Film Festival.
 In January 2009 the Boston Underground Film Festival held a retrospective screening event of his work.

 In 2004 Burtt completed his first feature, A Forked World which was co-written and co-directed by Tucson Weekly film critic James DiGiovanna.
 It was screened at the Arizona International Film Festival in 2005.
 That same year it won "Most Effectively Offensive" at the Boston Underground Film Festival.

 In 2019 Burtt completed his second feature Corpus Chaosum which won best experimental film at the 2021 First Hermetic International Film Festival.